 Our (Current) Picks For The Best

 And now, without further ado, listed below are what we think the best overall outdoor speakers are.
 Not ranked in any particular order or by any particular metric, but rather based on what “category” consumers are typically interested in.
 What is it that you want specifically?
 Maximum power?
 The best value?
 Something that’s inexpensive?
-Or something that’s simple and easy to set up?
-There’s no wrong answer here obviously, and there are a wide range of products that cater to all such preferences.
+Something that’s simple and easy to set up?
+There’s no unilaterally right/wrong choice, and there are a wide range of products that cater to all such preferences.

 The Best Outdoor Speakers With Maximum Power and Loudness: The Klipsch AW-650

-Why we like them: The most power we’ve seen in a set of non commercial outdoor speakers, and at a good price for that matter – you’re going to get maximum value for your dollar (which doesn’t mean least expensive, understand).
-If your priority is a permanent fixture with high fidelity, these are a great choice.
-Not to mention Klipsch’s lifetime warranty.
+That said, Klipsch is usually the emphatic winner when it comes to maximum power for your dollar.
+The 650s still have the most power we’ve seen in a set of non commercial outdoor speakers, and at a good price for that matter – you’re going to get maximum value for your dollar (which doesn’t mean least expensive, understand).

 The Best Environmental Rock Outdoor Speakers: The Klipsch AW-650-SM